Building Trust & Effectiveness in Congress

 • Assisting in CMF's communications and technology work through its Partnership For A More Perfect Union;

-• Assisting in CMF's congressional operations work;
+• Assisting in CMF's congressional operations work; and

 • Supporting internal operations at CMF.